-The City is hosting these Touch-a-Truck events at Stillwater elementary schools to teach children about how public works jobs serve the community.
+The City will host Touch-a-Truck events at Stillwater elementary schools throughout the week to teach children how public works jobs serve our community.

-Stillwater City Council also honored city employees with a proclamation at its regular meeting on Monday, May 15.
+Stillwater City Council also honored our public works professionals with a proclamation at its regular meeting on Monday, May 15.